 However, the safety status of the batteries still needs to be assessed to ensure low-risk re-use.
 In the course of their first life, chemical changes occur in the materials, which can affect their safe use.

 "It is crucial to understand battery cells and the processes, reactions and changes that take place in them in detail in order to be able to determine their safety behavior," says Christian Ellersdorfer.
-He heads the COMET project SafeLIB at the Vehicle Safety Institute, in which a consortium of research institutions and automotive and is working on the safety-related assessment of new and used .
+He heads the COMET project SafeLIB at the Vehicle Safety Institute, in which a consortium of research institutions and automotive and technology companies is working on the safety-related assessment of new and used lithium-ion batteries.
 Initial results are expected by the end of the year.

 It is likely to be several years before batteries are reused on a broad basis in subsequent applications, making electromobility even more sustainable over its entire life cycle.
-After all, new storage materials, the safety of different battery technologies, the economic viability of second-life applications and relating to , warranties and liability must also be taken into consideration.
+After all, new storage materials, the safety of different battery technologies, the economic viability of second-life applications and legal issues relating to data protection, warranties and liability must also be taken into consideration.

 "This results in an interdisciplinary field of research that we want to work on at TU Graz together with national and international partners in further research projects," says Ellersdorfer.